lolbat/wrongdog/content/posts/Why we can't.md

 [^4]:	No mention if these are individual sites or if they count someone like Hive Media or Vox Media as a single publisher.

 [^5]:	I was hired by a local artist to rework their website which had been created by an SEO marketing firm that created a site for them.
-It had weekly content posted created for her and posted that was only tangentially related to her products and was clearly being written to just generate SEO traffic.
+It had weekly content created for her and posted that was only tangentially related to her products and was clearly being written to just generate SEO traffic.
 She wanted a site to sell their art and instead got a content blog focused only on SEO patterns.

 [^6]:	I signed up for Compuserve only to get access to copies of Kai's Power Tools documents for Photoshop.
 Which were available for "free" on the service.

 [1]:	https://en.wikipedia.org/wiki/Taboola
 [2]:	https://en.wikipedia.org/wiki/Chumbox